For application developers

 LOG upload

 HamQTH also has very nice and powerful log search function.
-To make upload much easier, I've created simple page for uploading logs from mobile phone or your own application http://www.hamqth.com/prg_log_upload.php.
+To make upload much easier, I've created simple page for uploading logs from mobile phone or your own application https://www.hamqth.com/prg_log_upload.php.
 Remember you always have to upload whole log.
 HamQTH doesn't support partial upload.

 How log upload works?

 It's very similar to log upload function in station profile but much easier to add to your application.
-To upload the log, you have to use
+To upload the log, you have to use POST method with these parameters:

 u - username